 - Take responsibility for identifying your own continuing professional development

-There's lots of perks to this course, including:
+There are lots of perks to this course, including:

 - Opportunities to have contact with a diverse range of HRC colleagues acting as guest speakers.
 They will deliver talks and Q&As on their specific specialism, for example Student Services, Learning Support etc., which will provide you with an insight into the different sectors your qualification could take you to

 - You will have access to our Careers team who can help support you with job applications and interview techniques

 - We can support you with finding a teaching placement if we deliver the Subject Specialism

 - You will need to have a Subject Specialist Mentor for the duration of the course